A panoramic tower restores the weight of this unique spot

 A consistent garden full of captivating fragments

-Beguinages are delicate and refined environments in which the sequence of scales and the privacy gradient are very precisely designed.
+Beguinages are delicate and refined cloister like urban islands in which the sequence of scales and the privacy gradient are precisely designed.
 We wish to monitor that sensitivity and, where possible, to restore it.
-We do not design one space, but we do have a number of subspaces with a strong visual link: the church ruin, the beguinage corner and the garden of Z33 form their own, subtle identities in the flowing space of the garden.
+We do not create one space but several subspaces with a strong visual link.
+These include the church ruin, the beguinage corner, and the garden of Z33, each with their own subtle identities within the overall garden space.

-In the beguinage houses, the students of the University of Hasselt are given a place to live and work in.
-We make sober interiors where large furniture solves contemporary problems in a compact way.
-The room structure of the beguinage is being restored by new, functional volumes.
+The students of the University of Hasselt are given a place to live and work in the beguinage houses.
+We create sober interiors where subtle interventions solve contemporary problems.
+New, functional volumes are restoring the room structure of the beguinage.

 • Design teamDirk Somers, Joris Willems, Marie van Kerckhoven, William Burgess, Carole Boeckx, Ciarian Scannell, Federica Altobelli, Franky Larousselle & Eline Verhoeven